PrimeDeviation/open-instructor/README.md

 ### Start a New Chat

-In Python, Open Interpreter remembers conversation history.
+In Python, Open Instructor remembers conversation history.
 If you want to start fresh, you can reset it:

 ```python
 interpreter.reset()